arpanraj/Position-Identification-from-photo/README.md

-# Position Identification from Image
+# 3D Position Identification from Image

-This repository contains Python code for a research project focused on identifying the positions of cubes in screenshots.
+This repository contains Python code for a research project focused on identifying the 3 dimensional positions of cubes in screenshots.
 The project uses image processing techniques and machine learning to achieve cube location prediction with 95% accuracy from 64x64px image.

 ## Overview